 The National Decision Model (NDM) is used widely across the constabulary.
 Officers and staff are trained and understand its application.
 Use of the NDM is covered by an e-learning training package that is mandated for completion across the whole constabulary.
-The NDM is further used regularly in learning and development programmes as a model by which to approach problems including, but not limited to, police operational issues.
-Staff apply and use it well operationally and when dealing with staffing issues.
-They do not immediately relate the NDM to making decisions about what to do when faced with an ethical dilemma.
+The NDM is also used regularly in learning and development programmes as a model by which to approach problems including, but not limited to, police operational issues.
+Staff do not immediately relate the NDM to making decisions about what to do when faced with an ethical dilemma.
+The use of the NDM has been reinforced in training programmes.
+Staff apply and use it well operationally and when dealing with staffing issues and dilemmas.